sopra-steria-norge/cloud-akademiet-course-files/5_Containerize_application_and_run_locally.md

 ![Dockerfile in root folder](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/run-container-local-dev/docker-support-on-root-folder.png)

 ## Inspect scripts and docker compose files
-Go through the files related to docker compose, the Dockerfile and .bat scripts.
+Open Visual Studio Code, and go through the files related to Docker compose, the Dockerfile and .bat scripts.

 ## Create MS SQL image and run in a container
 - Our script will run this file: [Docker compose YAML for database (with database credentials)](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/blob/main/database/docker-compose.yml)